brytebee/Automate-webpack/Readme.md

 2. Run `webpack.sh` using your terminal OR `cd ./file_directory` and run `bash webpack.sh`
 3. Enter `Project Name`
 4. Wait for npm installations after which Open `package.json_scripts.txt` and use the scripts you require.
+5. Enter `npm run build` and `npm start`
-5. Start coding your app ☕ 💻💻!!
+6. Start coding your app ☕ 💻💻!!

 ## Sources
 Checkout the following resources for compliance to best practices and updates: